 Median pay for Concierges in the United States lies in the neighborhood of $12.87 per hour.
 While the particular city and experience level impact pay for this group, the company is the most influential factor.
 Women make up the majority of Concierges (66 percent) who completed the questionnaire.
 Job satisfaction is reported as high by the vast majority of workers.
 Unfortunately, some people in this line of work are without benefits — two in five lack coverage.
 On the flip side, a majority have medical insurance and more than two-fifths receive dental plans.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Concierge

 A concierge is normally a customer service employee who works in a hotel, shopping mall, or even in some corporate office settings.
 They are the visible point person for the business enterprise and are there to be available to guests/customers at all times.
 They may be considered to be upscale, high-end information desk employees.Read More...